Zackattak01/WindowsBrainfuckCompiler/README.md

  Turns brainfuck programs into windows executables.

 # Features
 The Compiler supports:
-Dead Code Removal
+Dead Code Removal  (experimental)
 Consecutive Instruction Compression
+Out of Bounds Analysis (experimental)
 File and Console IO

 # How it works